clenemt/clenemt.dev/src/projects/swym.md

 ## Swym

 Instead of being user centric like our competitors, we leaned towards **communities**.
-A user would join a number of communities and interact with them through posts, images, wikis, questions or simply by reading articles.
+A user would join a number of communities and interact with them through posts, images, wikis, questions or 3D contents.

-{% image "swym-home.jpg", "The first iteration of the news stream" %}
+{% image "swym-home.jpg", "Website showing the news feed as a list of posts with images", "The first iteration of the news stream" %}

-_The first iteration of the news stream._

 All the communities he belonged to would be part of his news stream.
 He was then able to drill down inside any specific community.

-{% image "swym-post.jpg", "The first iteration of the news stream" %}
+{% image "swym-post.jpg", "Website showing a community homepage with a list of posts", "A community home page" %}

-_A community home page._

 ## Features